Cybersecurity

 How to Protect Your Phone From Spyware Going Forward

 Only download apps from the official App Store or Google Play.
-Check reviews, developer names, and permission requests before installing anything new.
-A flashlight app that wants access to your contacts is a massive warning sign.
+Before installing anything new, check the developer name, the review count, and what permissions the app requests on install.
+A flashlight app that wants access to your contacts has no legitimate reason for that access.

 Keep your operating system updated.
-Updates frequently patch security vulnerabilities that spyware exploits.
-According to CISA (Cybersecurity and Infrastructure Security Agency), keeping software up to date is one of the most effective defenses against malware.
+Updates from Apple and Google frequently patch security vulnerabilities that spyware strains actively exploit.
+According to CISA (Cybersecurity and Infrastructure Security Agency), keeping software current is one of the most effective defenses against malware.
+The UK’s National Cyber Security Centre makes the same recommendation.

 Lock Down Your Phone Access

-Use a strong PIN or biometric lock — not a simple pattern or 4-digit code.
+Use a strong PIN or biometric lock.
+A simple 4-digit code or swipe pattern is far too easy to observe and replicate.
 Never lend your unlocked phone to someone you don’t fully trust.
-If you’re worried about communication privacy, read our guide on how to set up a secret chat on your phone for extra layers of messaging security.
+If you’re worried about communication privacy, our guide on how to set up a secret chat on your phone covers additional layers of messaging security.

-Also, if your personal data was exposed in a breach, spyware is sometimes the follow-up attack.
-Our article on how to secure your personal data after a data breach walks you through the key steps to take.
+If your personal data was exposed in a breach, spyware is sometimes the follow-up attack, attackers use leaked credentials to target the same people a second time.
+Our article on how to secure your personal data after a data breach walks through the steps to take.

 Frequently Asked Questions